theodo/code-splitting-dojo/README.md

 Go to http://localhost:8000/, refresh your page with the Network tab opened: you can see that our website loads in 1.20s, and the time to see the first colored pixel (DOMContentLoaded in blue) is of 500ms.

 When you launched your `yarn build`, you could see that the size of your chunks was displayed.
 Our biggest one has a size of 500Kb gzipped.
 That is waaaay too much.
 But why is that ?

-Lets install webpack bundle analyzer to see what contains this chunk.
+I installed for you webpack bundle analyzer to see what contains this chunk.

 ```bash
 yarn add --dev react-app-rewire-webpack-bundle-analyzer
 ```

-Replace the content of config-overrides.js with:
+I replaced the content of config-overrides.js with:

 ```js
 module.exports = function override(config, env) {